Obstetric Fistula, Treatment, Rehabilitation and Reintegration

 Studies have shown that situations such as lack of education, early marriage and pregnancy, home-delivery with unskilled attendants, late arrival at and difficult access to health facilities, and limited emergency obstetric care can contribute to obstetric fistulas.

-Our skilled surgeons use the latest in surgical technology to repair the damages of affected women.
+Our skilled surgeons use the latest in surgical instrument to repair the damages of affected women.
 Depending on the severity of the fistula, surgery can be either minimally invasive or open surgery.

 Following the surgery, survivors are monitored closely to prevent infections and promote fast healing.

 Our rehabilitation centre provides survivors necessary social and economic skills that would help them participate and contribute meaningfully within their communities upon their return.
 These skills include: functional literacy, counseling, sewing, baking, tie and dye, pottery, and short courses on business development and management.